 - Add the dry ingredients to the egg yolk mix and stir to combine.
 Last, fold through the egg whites.

-- Fill thecae batter into the pan and smoothen the top.
+- Fill the cake batter into the baking pan and level the top with a spatula.

-- Bake for 25 - 30 minutes until you can insert a toothpick without any crumbs sticking.
-Allow to cool fully.
+- Bake the pumpkin bars in the oven for 25 - 30 minutes until you can insert and remove a toothpick without any crumbs sticking.
+Remove from the oven and allow to cool fully.

 Frosting

-- Chop room temperature butter into chunks.
-Whip the butter and cream cheese until smooth.
-Whisk in the low carb sweetener and vanilla.
-Place in fridge for 10 - 15 minutes to stiffen up.
+- Chop room-temperature butter into chunks.
+Whip the butter and room-temperature cream cheese until smooth with an electric mixer.
+Then, whisk in the sweetener and vanilla.
+Place the frosting in the fridge for 10 - 15 minutes to firm up.

-- Spread the frosting on top of the bars, sprinkle with a light dusting of pumpkin spice mix.
+- Spread the frosting on top of the bars.
+Option to sprinkle with a light dusting of pumpkin spice mix and serve.

 Notes